 Activities for 2014 included a look at our weather with meteorologist Kemp Miller, a trip to historic White House Farm in Page County, river discovery with a tube trip on the South Fork, and a look at the trees in the Park with Carrie Blair.
 Activities are designed to enhance a child’s awareness of, and appreciation for, the natural environment.

 Junior Ranger Day Camp is sponsored by the Friends.
+The camp runs Monday through Thursday from 9 AM to noon and is generally held the last week in July and the first week in August.
+Watch for 2015 dates.
 The Friends also sponsor a self-guided Junior Ranger program for children and their parents.

 For more information on either program call the Park, 540-622-6840, or write Shenandoah River State Park, 350 Daughter of Stars Drive, Bentonville, VA 22610, attention Junior Ranger.

 At the Friends June meeting we had a presentation by Katherine Rindt on several local hikes that are family friendly.

 Katherine discussed seven hikes ranging from one to eight miles.
 Exploring a variety of terrain and spectacular views along the Blue Ridge, these loop hikes are all doable by beginners, although Katherine pointed out that a couple are somewhat difficult.
 Katherine shared pictures, maps, directions, and tips for a safe hike.

 Katherine has been a member of the Potomac Appalachian Trail Club since 1991, becoming involved in trail maintenance while supporting her husband in his 1996 thru-hike.
 They are currently the overseers for AT sections in Thompson Wildlife Management Area and Shenandoah National Park.
 Katherine represents the Appalachian Trail Conference on the Front Royal Appalachian Trail Community Committee.